 While we are in the business of Honoring Life's Memories™ we want to provide a continuum of care for the families we serve.
-Since 2001, the services of a grief specialist, Bonnie Stachowski, LGSW, are extended to every family we serve.
+Linda Sue Hall, who is also a Licensed Social Worker/Bereavement Specialist, provides bereavement aftercare to the families we have served.
 She places follow-up telephone calls to family members, just to see how they are doing.
 She continues follow-up on a regular basis during the first year, which may include in-person visits.
 She will also recommend resources for those needing continued support.

 There are several services we provide, free of charge, to help you cope in the days and months ahead.

-About a month after the funeral our grief specialist, Bonnie Stachowski, MSW, LSGW, makes contact with those we serve.
-She is a licensed social worker and hospice volunteer and she provides bereavement aftercare to the families we have served.
+About a month after the funeral our grief specialist, Linda Sue Hall, Licensed Social Worker/Bereavement Specialist, makes contact with those we served.
 She makes a telephone call and she can schedule a visit, too.
 Her purpose in calling is just to see how you are doing.
 She is calling to listen to you, so feel free to let her know if there is anything in particular that you are concerned or confused about.
 If there is another member of your family that you feel would benefit from a call from her, just let her know.

 Our weekly radio program, "Music & Memories" is broadcast every Sunday morning at 8 a.m. over KASM radio, 1150 AM in Albany.
 Each week we recognize those who died in the coming week of the previous year and include inspirational music.
 We also invite listeners to call or write to have their loved one remembered on the program.